yorak/VeRyPy/README.md

 ## Quick Start

-Currently, VeRyPy supports up to Python 3.8 and should still be compatible with Python 2.7.
+Currently, VeRyPy supports Python versions at least up to 3.8.10 and should still be compatible with Python 2.7.

 To install this package and its dependencies:
 ```bash